balena-os/meta-balena/README.md

 All you have to do is replace the splash/resin-logo.png file that you will find in the first partition of our images (boot partition) with your own image.
 NOTE: As it currently stands plymouth expects the image to be named resin-logo.png.

-### Selecting the docker image to be injected in the BTRFS partition
+### Build flavors and selecting the docker image to be injected in the BTRFS partition

-By default resin-supervisor images gets injected in the BTRFS partition.
-This means that the final image will have preloaded the resin-supervisor docker image in the BTRFS partition.
+We currently distinguish two types of builds:
+* builds that are connectable to resin by including all the software bits needed for communication with resin infrastructure
+* builds that are not connectable to resin and are only meant for testing docker and other resinOS features on supported boards

+The switch for these types is done based on a build variable `RESIN_CONNECTABLE` which by default is currently set (=1).

+#### RESIN_CONNECTABLE = "1" [default]

+In this case, docker-resin-supervisor-disk will be used as a docker-disk provider.
+All the needed services for connecting the device to resin will be installed (systemd services, VPN configuration etc.).
+By default the systemd services which are part of communicating to resin are enabled.
+This default behavior can be customized using `RESIN_CONNECTABLE_ENABLE_SERVICES` build variable.

+As well, by default the docker resin-supervisor image will be preloaded in the BTRFS partition.
+This behavior can also be modified using `SUPERVISOR_NO_PRELOAD` build environment.
+This leaves the possibility of creating a build without provisioning the supervisor image which can be done later at runtime if needed.

+Example: having a connectable image with services enabled and supervisor docker image preloaded - nothing to be done to build's `local.conf` as these imply default values of all the variables.

+Example: having a connectable image with services disabled and supervisor docker image preloaded - add/set `RESIN_CONNECTABLE_ENABLE_SERVICES = "0"` to build's `local.conf`.

+Example: having a connectable image with services disabled and supervisor docker image nt preloaded - add/set `RESIN_CONNECTABLE_ENABLE_SERVICES = "0"` and `SUPERVISOR_NO_PRELOAD = "1"` to build's `local.conf`.

+Connectable images will have a tool for managing the resin services installed on the target called `resin-connectable`.
+Check help message by running `resin-connectable -h` for more information.

+#### RESIN_CONNECTABLE = "0"

+In this case, docker-custom-disk will be used as a docker-disk provider.
+All the services and software bits responsible for communicating with resin infrastructure will not be installed.
+In this case `RESIN_CONNECTABLE_ENABLE_SERVICES` and `SUPERVISOR_NO_PRELOAD` has no effect on the build as they only apply for connectable builds.

-This default behavior can be modified by defining `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"` in the build's `local.conf`.
-This variable alone will leave the BTRFS partition without any image preloaded.
+Without any other configuration, the build will leave the BTRFS partition without any image preloaded.
 In addition to this, two other variables can be used to inject a specific dockerhub image:
 * TARGET_REPOSITORY - the image name wanted to be injected
 * TARGET_TAG - the image tag wanted to be injected.
 If not defined it will default to `latest`.
 Otherwise will use the specified value.

-Example: having an image without any docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE="yes"` to build's `local.conf`.
+Example: having a non-connectable image without any docker image preloaded - add/set `RESIN_CONNECTABLE="0"` to build's `local.conf`.

-Example: having an image with ubuntu:latest docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"` and `TARGET_REPOSITORY = "ubuntu"` to build's `local.conf`.
+Example: having a non-connectable image with ubuntu:latest docker image preloaded - add/set `RESIN_CONNECTABLE = "0"` and `TARGET_REPOSITORY = "ubuntu"` to build's `local.conf`.

-Example: having an image with ubuntu:15:10 docker image preloaded - add `CUSTOM_PRELOADED_DOCKER_IMAGE = "yes"`, `TARGET_REPOSITORY = "ubuntu"` and `TARGET_TAG = "15.04"` to build's `local.conf`.
+Example: having a non-connectable image with ubuntu:15:10 docker image preloaded - add/set `RESIN_CONNECTABLE = "0"`, `TARGET_REPOSITORY = "ubuntu"` and `TARGET_TAG = "15.04"` to build's `local.conf`.

-Hint: Modifing any of the TARGET_* variables, will retrigger the generation of the BTRFS partition without any issues but, if CUSTOM_PRELOADED_DOCKER_IMAGE is changed in a working build (not one from scatch), the user will need to cleansstate the docker-image providers issuing a command similar to `bitbake docker-custom-disk -c cleansstate ; bitbake docker-resin-supervisor-disk -c cleansstate`.
-Failing to do so, while changing CUSTOM_PRELOADED_DOCKER_IMAGE in a working build, will result in a build error similar to:
+Hint: Modifing any of the TARGET_* variables, will retrigger the generation of the BTRFS partition without any issues but, if `RESIN_CONNECTABLE` is changed in a working build (not one from scatch), the user will need to cleansstate the docker-image providers issuing a command similar to `bitbake docker-custom-disk -c cleansstate ; bitbake docker-resin-supervisor-disk -c cleansstate`.
+Failing to do so, while changing `RESIN_CONNECTABLE` in a working build, will result in a build error similar to:

 > ERROR: The recipe docker-custom-disk is trying to install files into a shared area when those files already exist.
 Those files and their manifest location are:
 >    ???/build/tmp/sysroots/beaglebone/sysroot-providers/docker-disk